 We believe that children and teens communicate with us without speaking a word.
-When things bother children and teens they usually don’t want to talk about it – children because they might not know how and teens because they don’t want to.
+When things bother children and teens they usually don’t want to talk about it: children because they might not know how, and teens because they don’t want to.

 The first step in our therapy approach is to observe the patient in a familiar activity.
 We can learn a lot about what is bothering a child just by watching how he or she plays with toys.
 We can tell what children are feeling simply by looking at one of their drawings or paintings.
 These are important ways they express themselves when they can’t find the right words.

 Many times we learn more from teens from what they’re not saying than by what they’re saying.
-When it comes to understanding the emotions of a teen, it’s all about facial expressions, body language and the way they dress.
+When it comes to understanding the emotions of a teen, it’s all about facial expressions, body language, and the way they dress.
 The most important thing to remember is children and teens often act the way they do because they feel unnoticed and need some attention.

 We find that children and teens are happiest when they are recognized and rewarded for positive behavior – just like adults.